caffeinery/coffea/Readme.md

 ___
 #### `pass(pass, fn)`
-Sends the Passwort `pass` to the server.
+Sends the password `pass` to the server.

 ```javascript
 client.pass('topsecret');